Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 			Device node of sensor containing valid node pointer in dev->of_node.
 	sensor_id:
-			a sensor identifier, in case the sensor IP has more than one sensors
+			a sensor identifier, in case the woke sensor IP has more than one sensors
 	data:
-			a private pointer (owned by the caller) that will be passed back, when a temperature reading is needed.
+			a private pointer (owned by the woke caller) that will be passed back, when a temperature reading is needed.
 	ops:
 			`struct thermal_zone_of_device_ops *`.